-Thinking Collections: Telling Tales: A Survey Exhibition of Kyzyl Tractor Art Collective
+A Survey Exhibition of Kyzyl Tractor Art Collective

-Signature Program of Asia Contemporary Art Week 2018
+Signature Program of Asia Contemporary Art Week 2018 and Focus Kazakhstan

-Mana Contemporary, Jersey City
+Mana Contemporary, Jersey City, NJ

-Curated by Leeza Ahmady and Vladislav Sludskiy
+Curators: Leeza Ahmady, Vladislav Sludskiy

-Established in the early 1990’s by Vitaliy Simakov, a college professor and member of the spatial-structural composition school, Kyzyl Tractor’s, name and members have fluctuated throughout the collective’s existence.
-The first known title of the collective was Shymkent Trans Avant-Garde and then sAA, a verbal expression short for salem, meaning hello or peace be upon you.
+Established in the early 1990s by Vitaliy Simakov, a college professor and member of the spatial-structural composition school, Kyzyl Tractor’s name and members have fluctuated throughout the collective’s existence.
+The first known title of the collective was Shymkent Trans Avant-Garde and then sAA, a verbal expression short for salem, meaning ‘hello' or ‘peace be upon you’.

 Central to the exhibition is an installation of over 45 paintings made by Moldakul Narymbetov – an artist, baksy (shaman), poet, philosopher, and former lead member of Kyzyl Tractor – from the 1980s until his recent passing in 2014, which are on loan from the Eurasian Cultural Alliance.
 Hundreds of other works in the exhibition are by current key members Smail Bayaliyev, Said Atabekov, Vitaliy Simakov, and Arystanbek Shalbayev and were gathered directly from the artists’ studios, archives, as well as private and museum collections in Kazakhstan and Central Asia.